2017, Vol. 4 Issue 4, Part B

 How to cite this article:

-Sherendra K. Sahu and Priyawati Sahu.
+Sherendra K. Sahu, Priyawati Sahu.
 Impact of medications for clinical recovery on Pneumocystis pneumonia (PCP) Subjects for exploitation of biomedical relevance.
-International Journal of Fauna and Biological Studies.
-2017; 4(4): 98-101.
+Int J Fauna Biol Stud 2017;4(4):98-101.